Saturday, September 24, 2022

 Video Paradiso, Claremont, CA-Open, moved to Montclair along with Rhinos Records

-Video Room, Oakland, CA-Open
+Video Room, Oakland, CA-Closed in 2023

 Video Sky, Santa Ana, CA-(Closed in 2021)